 So it’s a crime story but, primarily, it’s a tale which multiplies absurdities and sees its characters wading ever deeper into impossible situations.
 The only one of the seven main characters to emerge with any credit is the female lead – and perhaps the boss’s bearded secretary, Mary.

-The book’s genesis is unusual.
+The Figurehead has also won an Awesome Indies Award.
+Its genesis is unusual.
 A friend once said to me, ‘You should write about a figurehead carver’, and this is the result.
 It’s set in Aberdeen, Scotland in 1840 and that gave me an excuse to spend time reading through the local paper for the few months during which the action takes place.
 Equally, though, Aberdeen harbour and the area around it still has the same beach, docks, streets and buildings.

 As I was researching and writing it, two coincidences made me feel I was doing the right thing.
 First, The Scottish Maid, the first vessel ever to have a clipper bow, was designed in Aberdeen and launched exactly 100 years to the day before I was born.
 Second, I read lots of original documents about and by ship builders and owners down the years.
 One correspondence was that of the Duthie family and the latest letters were from the two surviving sisters, one of whom had been the supervisor of my PhD.

 Some of the research was really special.
 I’ve always wanted to sail on board a square-rigger and this was my excuse.
 I signed on as a tourist crew member on the Christian Radich, a truly beautiful example of a real tall ship.
 We sailed from Oslo to Leith – a short trip but entirely magical.
 I also started taking carving classes to find out what it felt like to make a figurehead.
-That was several years ago and, two figurehads and scores of other things later, I’m still following the classes.
+That was several years ago and, two figureheads and scores of other things later, I’m still enjoying carving lumps of wood.